 From the extract of clay (23:12), the first human life-germ evolved in compliance with God’s commandment (3:59).
-This life-germ or, specifically, something like a zygote-cell is referred to as ‘worthless fluid’ in 32:7.
+This life-germ or, specifically, something like a zygote-cell is referred to as ‘worthless fluid’ in 32:8.
 This father-cell, or a ‘(monadic) human being’ (4:1), then divided into two to initiate the formation of Adam from one cell and Eve from the other.
 The clay surrounding these cells dried up and hardened, forming an egg-like shell around them, as 23:13, 15:26, and 55:14 indicate.
-Within this ‘safe lodging’ (23:13), the prenatal development of Adam and Eve was accomplished, followed by conferring of human soul upon them (32:9).
+Within this ‘safe lodging’ (23:13), the prenatal development of Adam and Eve was completed, followed by conferring of human soul upon them (32:9).
 Eventually, Adam and Eve hatched out of their egg-like lodging(s), most probably at an age when they were able to look after themselves.

 [a] All interpretations of the Quran are taken from , unless mentioned otherwise.

-[ii] Keeping in view the context of these verses, human evolution is mentioned herein to remind man of a) God’s greatest favour upon him, i.e., life; b) the logical conclusion of such a life, i.e., the Day of Judgement; and c) the power of God to resurrect man therefor, after he is disintegrated into the earth.
+[b] Keeping in view the context of the following verses, human evolution is mentioned herein to remind man of a) God’s greatest favour upon him, i.e., life; b) the logical conclusion of such a life, i.e., the Day of Judgement; and c) the power of God to resurrect man therefor, after he is disintegrated into dust.
 Thus, rather than turning away from God, denying His existence and the Final Judgement, worshipping other gods, or spreading mischief on His earth, man ought to be grateful to his Lord and lead a righteous life, striving for His blessings and salvation in the Hereafter (See and ).

 [c] At another place (37:11), the adjective ‘sticky’ is explicitly used.
 As for ‘extract’, in 23:12, the Quran explicates, ‘It is We who created man out of the extract of clay.’